Jim Gelcer: Kirtan Music

-He studied Sivananda Yoga and became serious about Kirtan after a visit to Sivananda Ashram in the Laurentian mountains where he was invited to chant in the temple.
+He studied Sivananda Yoga and became serious about Kirtan after a visit to Sivananda Ashram in the Laurentian Mountains where he was invited to chant in the temple.
 He completed yoga teacher training at the Sivananda Ashram Yoga Retreat in Paradise Island, Bahamas in March 2006, and shortly after that began leading Kirtan.
-His debut Kirtan recording "Bhagavan" was released in 2010 and hailed as one of the year's best by American radio shows In The Spirit - WRPI FM and Full Lotus Kirtan Show — WCOM FM.
+His debut Kirtan recording "Bhagavan" was released in 2010 and hailed as one of the year's best by American radio shows in the Spirit – WRPI FM and Full Lotus Kirtan Show – WCOM FM.
 Yoga Chicago magazine called him "the perfect bhakti singer".

 In 2013, Gelcer released his second album, Bhakti Groove Machine, which was recorded with Grammy-nominated producer Ben Leinbach (Jai Uttal, Deva Premal, Snatam Kaur).

 He performs regularly at yoga studios and temples, along with festivals such as Bhaktifest.
+He also teaches a daily yoga class on the meditation app Insight Timer.
 From 2012 to 2017, he was musical director for Shri Fest, a yoga, music and art festival held at Blue Mountain, Ontario.